Shringi Vatika: A Peaceful Retreat in Himachal Pradesh, India

 Sesha once again acted superior and said this was nothing, they had to abandon a trek in Manali (student days, I was not into trekking then) because of excessive snow that came down at night.

 After walking ahead for a while we found the snow on the road too much and we decided to turn back.
 Finally, the road started going downhill!

-When we were quite near the Vatika (and we had walked in all for about five hours), Sesha in a big singsong voice told me, “If walking all day in the rain is your idea of holiday, please start taking them alone.”
+When we were quite near the Vatika (and we had walked in all for about five hours), Sesha in a big singsong voice told me, “If walking all day in the rain is your idea of a holiday, please start taking them alone.”

 Anyway, we were soon sitting back in front of a fire and I was drying my wet jacket, sipping tea.
-This was also the day of local Himachali cuisine of Kungis soup (nettle soup), Sweet Rajma (kidney beans) and Sidu (a Himachali dish).
+This was also the day of local Himachali cuisine of Kungis soup (nettle soup), Sweet Rajma (kidney beans), and Sidu (a Himachali dish).

 The next day, thankfully, it was raining hard from the word go and Sesha could not drag me anywhere.
-For the whole day, we were sitting in front of fire and reading and chatting and eating (I wish I would do this more on my vacations).
+For the whole day, we were sitting in front of the fire and reading and chatting and eating (I wish I would do this more on my vacations).

 Like A Flat-Screen TV